 6. Family educational background

 7. State in which you graduated high school (preference is given for those who graduated high school in the Western INBRE region)

 8. Obstacles you have overcome to obtain your education

-***Western INBRE Fellows are responsible for their own housing and transportation costs for the 10-week fellowship period.
-One exception – Depending on interest, there MAY be the option to include housing at the University of Idaho.
+***RAIN INBRE Fellows are responsible for their housing and transportation costs for the 10-week fellowship period.
+One exception – Depending on availability and interest, there MAY be the option to include housing at the University of Idaho.